Home

 We have found several examples of how the Warham name has evolved into Wareham and Whareham.
 We have even been provided with photographs and information indirectly from people who have recognised the family name, got in touch and have been so very supportive, and for that we thank them very much.

-There are some researchers and others who do not yet believe their family name spelling may be just a derivative of the name Warham and insist they have no links to the Warham lines; in some cases this still maybe true and again, I reiterate, we are not here to prove we are all related!
-Time will tell where those links are either true or false.
+There are some researchers and others who do not yet believe their family name spelling may be just a derivative of the name Warham and insist they have no links to the Warham lines; in some cases this still maybe true and again, I reiterate, we are not here to prove we are all related are to prove other researchers are wrong!
+Time will tell where those links are proven to be either true or false.

 This method of research to gather, analyse, quality check, recording and storage, is actually proving to work very well indeed.